 More specifically, we measure the legislative effectiveness of a U.S. Representative by drawing data on every public bill (H.R.) that was introduced into the United States House of Representatives during a two-year Congress.
-For each sponsor, we identify how many of her bills received some sort of action in committee, how many of her bills received action beyond committee, how many of her bills passed the House, and how many of her bills became law.
+For each sponsor, we identify how many of a member's bills received some sort of action in committee, passed the House, and became law.
 Bills are up-weighted or down-weighted depending on the underlying substantive significance of the bill's content.
+And members are given credit when their bill language is significantly embedded in other legislative vehicles that become law.